News and Events

 North House Annie DOB 3 April, 1998

 North House Annie, a mainly black cow still owned and milked by her breeders, Pearl and Willie Young of Wester Skeld, Shetland, had her 19th birthday on 3 April.
-She is in good health and is preparing to calve again.
+She is in good health and is due to calve again in July.
 Her progeny include seven registered females and one registered bull.
 She is yet another testament to the soundness and longevity of the breed.

 Shetland Genetics to Canada

 Plans are being made to send a shipment of Shetland semen, from several bulls, to a farm in British Columbia, Canada, which specialises in old and rare Jersey genetics.
 The owners breed for high CLA (conjugated linoleic acid) in both milk and meat.
 CLA is an omega-6 fatty acid important to human health.
 It is shown to have anti-carcinogenic properties and may reduce cardiovascular disease.
 Shetland meat and milk has been shown, in small scale studies, to contain higher levels of CLA than other breeds.
 The breeders in Canada are impressed with the conformation of the Shetland as well as the attributes of the milk.
 More information to follow.